A wonderful opportunity to explore three very different islands of the Inner Hebrides of Scotland, each with something special to offer.

 Tuesday: Sgorr nam Faoileann

-We then travel towards the east coast of Islay for a walk up Sgorr nam Faoileann - (The) cleft (in the rock) of the white seagulls (1407ft/429m).
+We will travel towards the east coast of Islay for a walk up Sgorr nam Faoileann - (The) cleft (in the rock) of the white seagulls (1407ft/429m).
 This hill rises above the Sound of Islay and from the top we will have fine views across Islay and across the Sound towards Jura and Colonsay.
 On a bright day you can see as far as Ireland in the south and the Isle of Mull in the north.

 Mainly path-free going in rough, remote country with a good chance to see red deer.